astropy/astropy/docs/visualization/wcsaxes/initializing_axes.rst

    :align: center

     import matplotlib.pyplot as plt
-    fig = plt.figure()
-    ax = fig.add_axes([0.15, 0.1, 0.8, 0.8], projection=wcs)
+    ax = plt.subplot(projection=wcs)

 The ``ax`` object created is an instance of the :class:`~astropy.visualization.wcsaxes.WCSAxes` class.
-For more information about the different ways of initializing axes, see :doc:`initializing_axes`.
+Note that if no WCS transformation is specified, the transformation will default to identity, meaning that the world coordinates will match the pixel coordinates.

 The field of view shown is, as for standard matplotlib axes, 0 to 1 in both directions, in pixel coordinates.
-The :meth:`~matplotlib.axes.Axes.set_xlim` and :meth:`~matplotlib.axes.Axes.set_ylim` methods can be used to re-set the pixel coordinates.
-For example, we can set the limits to the edge of the FITS image in pixel coordinates:
+As soon as you show an image (see :doc:`images_contours`), the limits will be adjusted, but if you want you can also adjust the limits manually.
+Adjusting the limits is done using the same functions/methods as for a normal Matplotlib plot:

 .. plot::
    :context: